mitchlloyd/ember-islands/README.md

 2. Create components with the name given by `data-component` and with the attributes given by the json in `data-attrs`.
 3. Append each component to the DOM using `appendTo`.
+4. Cancel the default routing behavior which would normally load the Application route and render the application template when the app boots.

 These components are created in the context of your Ember application so they all share the helpers, services, models, and other objects in your application.